 Ultimately, getting the CMA certification is a means to get a promotion or better career prospects.
-This is a major motivation for why many people get certified.
-It may be a good time to revisit your career plans.
-Think about how you can ask for a promotion after you attain the CMA certification, or start drafting a good resume and aim for your dream job.
-It’s never too soon to start planning your career path and with the CMA exam behind you, you’re one step closer.
+After, career mobility is a major motivation why many people get certified.
+Therefore, now may be a good time to revisit your career plans.
+If you’re going to ask for a promotion with your CMA certification in hand, start revising your resume and aim for your dream job.
+It’s never too soon to start planning your career path.
+And with the CMA exam behind you, you’re one step closer.

 If this applies to you, then now would be a good time to start examining your options and what you need to do to get there.

 You might as well research CMA CPE courses while you’re waiting for your scores.
 Most people wait until after getting the CMA exam results to do this, but you could find them now and get it out of the way.
-To explore the CPE requirements and available courses (see below for help).
+To explore the CPE requirements and available courses, see a link below for help.
 Once you get your CMA certification, you will need to have regular CPE credits to maintain it.
 You can certainly start planning now when and how you will get these credits.

 Next, let’s explore a reader’s question.

 “I just took Part 1, my first exam.
 I am not sure if I will pass.
 Should I wait for the results first, or start studying for Part 2?
 When is the best time to start studying?”

-As for when to study the next part, unless you are quite sure you fail the Part 1, I encourage that you take a few days for a break and dive into Part 2 during the wait for the first part results.
-This way, you don’t lose the momentum.
-If you are really busy with other commitments, then the waiting time is a great opportunity to clear up your to-do list, and give Part 2 a fresh start.
+As for when to study for the next part, unless you are quite sure you failed Part 1, I encourage you to take a break for a few days for a break.
+Then, dive into studying for Part 2 while you wait for the first part results.
+This way, you don’t lose your momentum.
+If you are really busy with other commitments, then the waiting time is a great opportunity to clear up your to-do list and give Part 2 a fresh start.